European Network of Transmission System Operators for Electricity: Members

 TSOs are responsible for the bulk transmission of electric power on the main high voltage electric networks.
 TSOs provide grid access to the electricity market players (i.e., generating companies, traders, suppliers, distributors, and directly connected customers) according to non-discriminatory and transparent rules.
 In many countries, TSOs are in charge of the development of the grid infrastructure, too.
 TSOs in the European Union internal electricity market are entities operating independently from the other electricity market players (unbundling).

-ENTSO-E contained 39 Member TSOs from 35 countries as of September 2022.
+ENTSO-E contained 40 Member TSOs from 36 countries as of January 2024.
 Due to Brexit three Great Britain based operators left and only Northern Ireland's SONI remains from the UK.

+On 26 April 2022 Ukrenergo signed an observer membership agreement and became the 40th member of ENTSO-E on 1 January 2024.

 On 14 January 2016 TEİAŞ signed an agreement with ENTSO-E to become first observer member, the agreement expired in January 2019.
-On 26 April 2022 Ukrenergo signed Observer Membership Agreement with ENTSO-E. On 13 December 2022 TEİAŞ signed a new Observer Membership Agreement that will run for a period of three years.
+On 13 December 2022 TEİAŞ signed a new Observer Membership Agreement that will run for a period of three years.

 Observers

 Geographical area

-The geographical area covered by ENTSO-E's member TSOs is divided into five synchronous areas and two isolated systems (Cyprus and Iceland).
+The geographical area covered by ENTSO-E's member TSOs is divided into four synchronous areas and two isolated systems (Cyprus and Iceland).
 Synchronous areas are groups of countries that are connected via their respective power systems.
 The system frequency (50 Hz, with usually very minor deviations) is synchronous within each area, and a disturbance at one single point in the area will be registered across the entire zone.
 Individual synchronous areas are interconnected through direct current interconnectors.

 The benefits of synchronous areas include pooling of generation capacities, common provisioning of reserves, both resulting in cost-savings, and mutual assistance in the event of disturbances, resulting in cheaper reserve power costs (for instance in case of a disturbance or outage).